 How does one compose a soundtrack to chaos?
 For “Weather and Chaos: The Work of Edward Lorenz,” I generated musical themes and ideas using the math and simulations from director Josh Kastorf’s film.
-This post is for those curious about this intersection of music, math, science and programming.
+Continue on to learn how, and watch and listen to some demonstrations.

 The piano, cello and synth parts from the Lorenz Attractor sequence are a music emulation of the attractor equations and visualization in the film.
 The notes played correlate to the distance of the data points from the center of the attractor.